5733d9e2be6485d52ffa08870cabdee0/sandbox/dev/SourceProcessorsDemo.md

 This demo reads messages from a Slack channel and, for each one, posts a message to another Slack channel containing the user ID and the text.

-It uses one source processor containing a _SlackSource_ and one sink processor containing a _SlackAction_ (thus the name _"From Slack To Slack"_).
+It uses one source processor containing a _slack_source_0.1_ and one sink processor containing a _SlackAction_ (thus the name _"From Slack To Slack"_).

 ### Preliminary assumption